fuji-fabric/fuji/TEST-CASE.md

 - Target: Throwing item entities during RTP process, the game should be ticked normally.
 - Target: Start 3 RTP processes at the same time, it should be processed normally.
 - Target: Run `/execute as @a run rtp` command, it should be processed normally.

 [Test Case]
 - Module: core
+- Action: **Test the functionality of command override detection.**
+- Target: Create the new command `/home tp -> /say` (with redirect) using `command_alias` module, you should see the override warning.
+- Target: Create the new command `/home tp -> /say` (without redirect) using `command_bundle` module, you should NOT see the override warning.
+- Target: Create the new command `/workbench -> /say` (not nested) using `command_alias` module, you should see the override warning.

+[Test Case]
+- Module: core